 I want to be remembered as

 Austin Cannon, the guy who

 my own life, the guy who

 cares about others ... the

 guy who wants to change

-- Austin Cannon
+helped me prevent my taking

 the world one life at a time.
+Austin Cannon

+Fortunately, the Virginia Tech Athletics Department has been ahead of the game.
+Way ahead.